-OCA's After-School Enrichment Program provides an enriched environment for elementary and middle school students who need after school care.
+OCA's After-School Enrichment Program provides an enriched environment for elementary students who need after school care.
 This program offers supervised play, homework supervision and assistance, and a small snack.
 Enrichment hours are from after school until 5:30pm daily.
-Full-time enrollment is available for \$55 per week.
+Full-time enrollment is available for \$50 per week.
 Pending office notification, students can "drop in" for \$15 each day.